sittilyani/EasyFlow-L/ReadMe.txt

 Ensure mysqli appears once, and dio and snmp are absent. correct

 #Navigate to Project:
-# In Laragon’s terminal:
+# In Laragon s terminal:

 cd C:\laragon\www\iorpms

 #Complete composer init:
-#If you haven’t finished composer init (your earlier output showed it started):
+#If you haven t finished composer init (your earlier output showed it started):

 composer init